Review — Attention Is All You Need (Transformer)

 - A new simple network architecture, the Transformer, based solely on attention mechanisms, is proposed, which dispensing with recurrence and convolutions entirely.

 This is a paper in 2017 NeurIPS with over 31000 citations.
-(Sik-Ho Tsang @ Medium) Transformer is a very famous deep learning architecture and technique since Transformer is later extended to modalities other than text, such as image, video and audio: NL: Non-Local Neural Networks, Image Transformer, SAGAN.
+(Sik-Ho Tsang @ Medium) Transformer is a very famous deep learning architecture and technique since Transformer is later extended to modalities other than text, such as image, video and audio: NL: Non-Local Neural Networks, Image Transformer, SAGAN, Vision Transformer, ViT, Swin Transformer.
+Of course, it is popularly used in NLP: GPT, BERT.

 - Transformer: Model Architecture